-In the school year 1982-1983, DLSL received its first High School PAASCU accreditation.
-The College Department came into existence with an enrollment of 130 students in 1985.
-It offered Bachelor of Science in Commerce Major in Business Management and Agribusiness Management courses.
-Because of the rapid growth of the institution in the 90’s, it became necessary in 1993 to have a President.
-DLSL alumnus, Br.
-Narciso “Jun” Erguiza Jr. FSC, was appointed as the first-ever President of the institution.
+In the SY 1982-1983, DLSL received its first High School PAASCU accreditation.
+The College Department began with an enrollment of 130 students in 1985.
+Because of the institution’s rapid growth in the ’90s, the need for a school president became necessary.
+DLSL alumnus Br.
+Narciso “Jun” Erguiza Jr. FSC was appointed as the first-ever President of the

 Br.
-Jun reorganized the administrative structure where the major academic and service departments became known as “units” and strategic directions were drafted and implemented, which emphasized the growing role of the college in the community.
+Jun reorganized the administrative structure where the major academic and service departments became known as units.
+Strategic directions were drafted and implemented, emphasizing the college’s pivotal role in the community.

 Br.
-Manuel “Mawel” Pajarillo FSC was installed as the 3rd President of DLSL on 15 May 2003.
+Manuel “Mawel” Pajarillo, FSC, was installed as the 3rd President of DLSL on 15 May 2003.
 Under Br.
 Mawel’s term, the grade school and the high school levels of the Unified School (renamed later as the Integrated School) received their Level 2 “clean” re-accreditation status for five years from PAASCU.
-The College, in its turn, submitted applications for the PAASCU accreditation of several programs.
-Thus, Business Management and Education were granted Level 1 accreditation status in 2005 while the rest had their preliminary visit the year after.
+The College, in its turn, submitted applications for the PAASCU accreditation of its several programs.
+Thus, Business Management and Education were granted Level 1 accreditation status in 2005, while the rest had their preliminary visit the year after.

-It was during his term when the institution opened its classrooms to the first batch of Senior High School students, two years ahead of the mandated implementation.
-Also, FAAP and PAASCU granted Level accreditation to the Integrated School and the following College programs: Communication, Psychology, Biology, Mathematics, Elementary Education, Secondary Education, Business Administration, Entrepreneurship and Accountancy.
-DLSL Integrated School became the first in its category in the whole region to gain the recognition
+During his term, the school opened its classrooms to the first batch of Senior High School students, two years ahead of the mandated implementation.
+Also, FAAP and PAASCU granted Level accreditation to the Integrated School and the following College programs: Communication, Psychology, Biology, Mathematics, Elementary Education, Secondary Education, Business Administration, Entrepreneurship, and Accountancy.
+DLSL Integrated School became the first in the region’s category to gain recognition.